-The ITS Information Assurance (IA) Office oversees the big picture view of IT security and privacy at the University of Michigan.
-All members of the university community have a role to play, as does your unit.
-Securing the data and guarding the privacy of the university community are shared responsibilities.
+ITS Information Assurance (IA) directs the shared responsibility for IT security and privacy at the University of Michigan.
+All members of the university community have a role to play in protecting privacy and the university's digital assets.

 Capabilities for the University